 Unleveraged physical silver – pre-1965 silver especially – gives you the opportunity to see the value of your holdings diverge positively from paper prices during times of financial stress and/or heavy physical demand.

 At present, the best opportunity in 90% silver is to be a buyer.
 That’s because premiums now sit at historically low levels.
-In quantities of a half bag or larger, junk silver can be had for under $1/oz over spot prices!
+In quantities of a half bag or larger, buy junk silver for under $1/oz over spot prices!

 Buying Pre-1965 Silver Right Now Offers Downside Protection and Potential Upside Profit

-There have been times when market conditions were so tight on junk silver that Money Metals Exchange paid retail sellers up to $4.50/oz over spot to buy their coins.
+There have been times when market conditions were so tight on junk silver that Money Metals Exchange paid retail sellers up to $4.50/oz over spot to buy silver coins.

 At the very least, another cyclical rise in junk silver premiums is likely to commence at some point in the future.
 It could be a great profit opportunity for those who acquire bags of 90% silver dimes and quarters at today’s low valuations.